If you can’t find what you’re looking for here, just email The Philly Contraption Contest at email@example.com.

 Yes, as long as safety precautions are taken.

-Going back to these human interventions, how many teammates can touch the machine during its run?
+How many teammates can touch the machine during its run?

 I read that fire and explosions are not allowed.
 What about an “explosion” caused by baking soda and vinegar or Mentos and Coke?